-To determine the two-photon polymerization threshold of SU-8, we performed a series of exposure experiments without the AFM tip.
-Figure 2 shows the diameter of the features written (after the resist is developed) as a function of the laser power density (intensity) assuming a Gaussian beam profile.
-We note that the size of the features written was determined by a combination of the size of the (unfocused) laser beam and the two-photon absorption threshold of SU-8, and thus these are not the smallest possible two-photon features that could be written.
-As expected, Fig. 2 shows that the size of the features increases with increasing laser intensity.
-In the experiments, the minimal features in far-field exposure were obtained at $1.07 \text{ TW/cm}^2$ (dosage of $350 \mu \text{J/pulse}$ ), while no pattern can be observed in the developed resist at intensities below $0.92 \text{ TW/cm}^2$ , which is in
+To determine the multiphoton polymerization threshold of SU-8, we performed a series of exposure experiments without the AFM tip.
+Figure 3 shows the diameter of the features written (after the resist is developed) as a function of the laser power density (intensity) assuming a Gaussian beam profile.
+We note that the size of the features written was determined by a combination of the size of the (unfocused) laser beam and the multiphoton absorption threshold of SU-8, and thus these are not the smallest possible multiphoton features that could be written.
+As expected, Figure 3 shows that the size of the features increases with increasing laser intensity.
+In the experiments, the minimal features in far-field exposure were obtained at $1.07TW/cm^2$ dosage(350μ J/pulse), while no pattern can be observed in the developed resist at $0.92TW/cm^2$ or lower, which is in good agreement with a theoretical logarithmic fit to the data[15], as shown as the solid curve in Fig. 3.

-FIG. 2.
-Size of the developed features written by far-field two-photon exposure of SU-8 as a function of laser irradiation intensity.
-The minimal features in far-field exposure were obtained at $1.07~\mathrm{TW/cm^2}$ (dosage of 350 $\mu\mathrm{J/pulse}$ ), while no pattern can be observed in the developed resist at intensities below $0.92~\mathrm{TW/cm^2}$ or lower in the absence of the metal-coated AFM tip.
-The solid curve is a logarithmic fit, which determines the far-field exposure threshold to be $0.96~\mathrm{TW/cm^2}$ .
+FIG 3.
+Size of the developed features written by far-field multiphoton exposure of SU-8 as a function of laser irradiation intensity.
+The minimal features in far-field exposure were obtained at 1.07TW/cm^2 dosage(350μJ/pulse), while no pattern can be observed in the developed resist at 0.92TW/cm2 or lower in the absence of the metal-coated AFM tip.
+The solid curve is a logarithmic fit, which determine the far-field exposure threshold is about 0.96TW/cm2 [15].